 ~Kathleen Sloan, director of the Connecticut chapter of the National Organization for Women.1

 Surrogate motherhood is the oldest form of assisted reproduction.
 Historians relate that it was practiced in several ancient societies, usually for the purpose of circumventing laws that allowed a husband to divorce his wife on the grounds of her alleged infertility.2

-Surrogacy Ethical Issue #1: Mistreatment of the Mother
+Ethical Issue #1: Abuse of the Surrogate Mother

-Whatever form it takes, surrogate motherhood is a form of “reproductive prostitution.”4 In street prostitution, the woman sells or rents her body or body parts, the relationship to the “customer” is entirely impersonal, she must do what she is told, her value or usefulness comes solely from her function, she is to leave when she is told, and if there is a pimp, he gets a share of the money.
-The only difference with surrogacy is that the “pimp” has a medical or law degree.
+Whatever form it takes, surrogate motherhood is a form of “reproductive prostitution.”6 In street prostitution, “the women sells or rent her body or body parts, the relation is impersonal, she is to do what she is told, her value or usefulness comes from her function, she is to leave when she is told, and if there is a pimp, he gets a share of money.”6 The only difference with surrogacy is that the “pimp” has a medical or law degree.
 As Kathleen Sloan’s quote above shows, even some of the most extreme pro-abortion feminists recognize the potential for exploitation of women who agree to become surrogate mothers.